GOP senators ready $1T infrastructure counteroffer to Biden

-1 of14 White House press secretary Jen Psaki speaks during a press briefing at the White House, Tuesday, May 25, 2021, in Washington.
+1 of15 White House press secretary Jen Psaki speaks during a press briefing at the White House, Tuesday, May 25, 2021, in Washington.
 Evan Vucci/AP Show More Show Less

-2 of14 President Joe Biden participates in a briefing on the upcoming Atlantic hurricane season, at FEMA headquarters, Monday, May 24, 2021, in Washington.
-Evan Vucci/AP Show More Show Less 3 of14
+2 of15 White House press secretary Jen Psaki speaks during a press briefing at the White House, Tuesday, May 25, 2021, in Washington.
+Evan Vucci/AP Show More Show Less 3 of15

-4 of14 White House press secretary Jen Psaki speaks during a press briefing at the White House, Monday, May 24, 2021, in Washington.
+4 of15 President Joe Biden participates in a briefing on the upcoming Atlantic hurricane season, at FEMA headquarters, Monday, May 24, 2021, in Washington.
 Evan Vucci/AP Show More Show Less

+5 of15 White House press secretary Jen Psaki speaks during a press briefing at the White House, Monday, May 24, 2021, in Washington.
+Evan Vucci/AP Show More Show Less 6 of15

-5 of14 U.S. Secretary of Transportation Pete Buttigieg, center, receives a tour of an underground tunnel for the expansion of the Hartsfield–Jackson Atlanta International Airport plane train tunnel at the Hartsfield–Jackson Atlanta International Airport, Friday, May 21, 2021, in Atlanta.
-(Alyssa Pointer/Atlanta Journal-Constitution via AP) Alyssa Pointer/AP Show More Show Less 6 of14
+7 of15 U.S. Secretary of Transportation Pete Buttigieg, center, receives a tour of an underground tunnel for the expansion of the Hartsfield–Jackson Atlanta International Airport plane train tunnel at the Hartsfield–Jackson Atlanta International Airport, Friday, May 21, 2021, in Atlanta.

-7 of14 U.S. Secretary of Transportation Pete Buttigieg receives a tour of an underground tunnel for the expansion of the Hartsfield–Jackson Atlanta International Airport plane train tunnel at the Hartsfield–Jackson Atlanta International Airport, Friday, May 21, 2021, in Atlanta.
 (Alyssa Pointer/Atlanta Journal-Constitution via AP) Alyssa Pointer/AP Show More Show Less

+8 of15 U.S. Secretary of Transportation Pete Buttigieg receives a tour of an underground tunnel for the expansion of the Hartsfield–Jackson Atlanta International Airport plane train tunnel at the Hartsfield–Jackson Atlanta International Airport, Friday, May 21, 2021, in Atlanta.
+(Alyssa Pointer/Atlanta Journal-Constitution via AP) Alyssa Pointer/AP Show More Show Less 9 of15

-8 of14 U.S. Secretary of Transportation Pete Buttigieg, second left, receives a tour of an underground tunnel for the expansion of the Hartsfield–Jackson Atlanta International Airport plane train tunnel at the Hartsfield–Jackson Atlanta International Airport, Friday, May 21, 2021, in Atlanta.
-(Alyssa Pointer/Atlanta Journal-Constitution via AP) Alyssa Pointer/AP Show More Show Less 9 of14
+10 of15 U.S. Secretary of Transportation Pete Buttigieg, second left, receives a tour of an underground tunnel for the expansion of the Hartsfield–Jackson Atlanta International Airport plane train tunnel at the Hartsfield–Jackson Atlanta International Airport, Friday, May 21, 2021, in Atlanta.
+(Alyssa Pointer/Atlanta Journal-Constitution via AP) Alyssa Pointer/AP Show More Show Less

-10 of14 In this file photo from Wednesday, March 3, 2021, members of the Michigan National Guard join the U.S. Capitol Police to keep watch over the Capitol grounds in Washington, in the wake of the Jan.
+11 of15 In this file photo from Wednesday, March 3, 2021, members of the Michigan National Guard join the U.S. Capitol Police to keep watch over the Capitol grounds in Washington, in the wake of the Jan.
 6 insurrection by a mob loyal to former President Donald Trump.
 The Guard mission is ending as Democrats and Republicans spar over whether to form an independent bipartisan commission to investigate the attack that sought to overturn Trump's loss to Joe Biden.
-J. Scott Applewhite/AP Show More Show Less
+J. Scott Applewhite/AP Show More Show Less 12 of15

-11 of14 President Joe Biden participates in a briefing on the upcoming Atlantic hurricane season, at FEMA headquarters, Monday, May 24, 2021, in Washington.
+13 of15 President Joe Biden participates in a briefing on the upcoming Atlantic hurricane season, at FEMA headquarters, Monday, May 24, 2021, in Washington.
 Homeland Security Secretary Alejandro Mayorkas is left.
-Evan Vucci/AP Show More Show Less 12 of14
+Evan Vucci/AP Show More Show Less

 WASHINGTON (AP) — Senate Republicans revived negotiations over President Joe Biden’s sweeping investment plan, preparing a $1 trillion infrastructure proposal that would be funded with COVID-19 relief money as a counteroffer to the White House ahead of a Memorial Day deadline toward a bipartisan deal.